ispada/lecture_on_Quarto/README.md

 Learn the basics of Quarto and follow the instruction to render the document and experiment with the code and markdown elements.

 ## 📦 Materials
-- lecture.qmd: Report on introduction
+- Lecture.qmd: .qdm file for producing a report on introduction on Quarto with instruction for exercises.
-- Documents.qmd: RevealJS presentation slides on documents creation
+- Documents.qmd: .qdm file for producing a RevealJS presentation slides on documents creation.
+- images: folder with images used in the report and in the slides

 ## 🙏 Credits
 Based on original teaching materials by: